-2.4.5 Effort Points are Optional
+2.3.5 Effort Points are Optional

-The effort points (daily update and study time) are there as a safety net.
-They are easy to earn.
+The effort points (daily update, readings, and study time) are partly there as a safety net.
+They are meant to be easy to earn.
 They help to make sure you will pass the class.

-But when I calculate your final grade, I do it two ways:
+But when I calculate your final grade, I do it several ways:

-(a) Counting every point, based on 1000 total points.

-(b) Counting all but daily update and study time, based on 700 total points.
+- (a) Counting every point, based on 1000 total points. - (b) Counting all but daily update, readings, and study time, based on 700 total points.

-I grade both ways because some students have previous experience (or natural genius) and do not need to study as much.
+I grade several ways because some students have previous experience (or natural genius) and do not need to study as much.